ThomasGust/PyMuse/README.md

 # PyMuse
-Fun repo to mess around with music and art generation in python.
+PyMuse is a python tool to create music and art with the help of artificial intelligence.